Minnesota Golden Gophers men's basketball: Players

 With the decline of the stature of the Gophers program, fewer elite players have joined the team.
 The diminished reputation has not, however, prevented some superior athletes from coming to the Minneapolis campus.
-Lou Hudson played 13 years in the NBA and had his number retired.
+Lou Hudson played for 13 years in the NBA and had his number retired.
 Baseball Hall of Famer Dave Winfield played for the Gophers in the early 1970s, and he played at the same time as star post player Jim Brewer.
 Mychal Thompson was a Gophers star and was the first overall pick in the 1978 NBA draft.
 Among Thompson's teammates were former Minnesota Timberwolves, Detroit Pistons and Washington Wizards head coach Flip Saunders, as well as Naismith Memorial Basketball Hall of Fame forward Kevin McHale.
 Trent Tucker led the 1982 squad to the Big Ten Championship.
 Voshon Lenard was a key player for the Gophers in the early 1990s and went on to play more than a decade in the NBA.
 Willie Burton once scored 53 points in an NBA game with the Philadelphia 76ers.
 Other former Gophers with long NBA careers include Randy Breuer, Mark Olberding, Archie Clark, Jim Petersen, and Ray Williams.
 Five players from the 1997 Final Four team played in the NBA: Bobby Jackson, Sam Jacobson, Quincy Lewis, John Thomas, and Trevor Winter.
 Currently Amir Coffey (Los Angeles Clippers) is a former Gopher who plays in the NBA.
 Jamal Abu-Shamala, a Palestinian-American, played internationally for the Jordan national basketball team in 2008 and the Palestine national basketball team since 2011, and Marcus Carr plays overseas in the Israeli Basketball Premier League.